safra36/RageMP-ZoneManager/README.md

 	if you are creating a 4PointZone you need to have an arrayList of vectors with 4 Vectors inside and height is used this time, same as 4PointZone in 6PointZone you need to pass 6 vectors and the height.

-*/
-mp.zones.registerZone(Vectors, height, zoneName, type)
+	Returns ZoneObject (contains name, type, positions, and zone.data [which never used it my self]) */ mp.zones.registerZone(Vectors, height, zoneName, type)